 That means if you close a number of cards you've held for years when you take out your balance transfer card, there may be an impact for a short period of time on your credit score since the reduced age of your account will show up on your credit report.

 Thirdly, a new card for a balance transfer can help you repay your debt faster since there is often a period of interest rates at 0% APR.

-This allows you to pay more towards your overall debt and potentially pay off the entirety of the debt before the end of the interest free period.
+This allows you to pay more toward your overall debt and potentially pay off the entirety of the debt before the end of the interest-free period.

 The best thing you can do if you carry out a balance transfer is to make sure that you take steps to ensure all of the debt is fully repaid when the period of 0% interest comes to an end.